Ó Laighin

 Ó Laighin, Gaelic-Irish surname, anglicised as Lyons, Lane or Lyne.

 Overview

 Ó Laighin was the surname of two unrelated families in medieval Ireland.

-1 - Ó Laighin of County Kerry, usually anglicised as Lyne.
+1 - Ó Laighin of County Kerry, usually anglicised as Lyne or Leen.

 2 - Ó Laighin of County Galway, their home district been around Kilconnell.
-Now rendered Lyons or Lane.
+Now rendered as Lyons or Lane.

-Over two hundred households of the latter family were recorded between 1847-64.
+Over two hundred households of the latter family were recorded between 1847 and 1864.

 Etymology

-Laighin is the Irish name for Leinster, the most populated of the four Provinces of Ireland, which is located in the south-east of the island and entirely within the Republic of Ireland.
-The prefix Ó (common in Irish surnames) creates the meaning "of Leinster" or "descendant of Leinster".

-Laighin may also derive from the Irish word láigen, meaning 'spear' or 'lance', which lent its name to the Laigin (Leinstermen) who inhabited pre-Norman south-east Ireland.
+Ó Laighin means “descendant of Laighean”, a name derived from the Irish “láighe” or "láigen" meaning “spear" or "lance.”